sandy1in/Semi-conductor-Wafer-Defect-Detection/README.md

 Project focused on using Convolutional Neural Networks (CNNs) to improve defect identification in semiconductor wafer surfaces.
-Traditional methods like manual inspection and feature-based algorithms oŌen fall short in accuracy and reliability for such tasks.
+Traditional methods like manual inspection and feature-based algorithms Often fall short in accuracy and reliability for such tasks.

 We developed a specialized CNN architecture called CNN-WDI (CNN for Wafer Defect Identification) to directly learn and extract meaningful features from raw wafer map images.
 This approach aimed to